 report.
-In License Use Management, a summary of the events related to the licenses that are installed on the selected servers, filtered as the administrator specified.
-Examples of events are:

-- Requests for licenses for a product in a given interval of time. - Server startup.
+A summary of events that describes the information related to the licenses that are installed on the selected servers, filtered as the administrator specifies.
+Examples of events from a report are requests for licenses for a product in a given interval of time; and start up of a server.